What is Lower Back Pain?

 Frequently Asked Questions

-A: If the pain is severe, lasts more than a few weeks, or is accompanied by numbness, weakness, or bladder issues.
+If the pain is severe, lasts more than a few weeks, or is accompanied by numbness, weakness, or bladder issues.

-A: No, most people improve with non-surgical treatments.
+No, most people improve with non-surgical treatments.
 Surgery is reserved for low back pain that conservative treatment has failed to relieve and the symptoms affect the patients quality of life.